Annual Security Report

 There are no off-campus locations of student organizations recognized by the institution, nor do we participate in any off campus events.

-For the calendar years 2020, 2021 and 2022, this number of arrests occurred for the following crimes on campus or public property:
+For the calendar years 2021, 2022 and 2023, the following number of arrests occurred for the following crimes on campus or public property:

 Weapons: carrying, possessing, etc. - 0